This course is available for students in the BA Urban Studies programme and to a limited amount of external students.

 To successfully complete the course, please take note of the following:

-The end grade of the course is established by determining the weighted average of the midterm exam grade, final exam grade, and participation grade.
+The end grade of the course is established by determining the weighted average of the midterm exam grade and final exam grade.

-The weighted average of the midterm exam grade, final exam grade, and participation grade needs to be 5.50 or higher.
+The weighted average of the midterm exam grade and the final exam grade needs to be 5.50 or higher.

-If the end grade is insufficient (lower than a 6.0), or if (one or two of) the exam grades are lower than 5.50, there is a possibility of retaking the written examination material, replacing the previous exam grade(s).
+If the end grade is insufficient (lower than a 6.0), or one of exam grades is lower than 5.50, there is a possibility of retaking the written examination material, replacing the previous exam grade(s).

 Faculty regulations concerning participation in resits are listed in article 4.1 of the Faculty Course and Examination Regulations.